 While there are various FIRE versions, LeanFIRE is an extreme version to reach FI fast.

-Lean FIRE seeks to achieve early retirement before the conventional age minimum of 60 using a minimalist lifestyle or frugal living approach.
+Lean FIRE seeks early retirement before age 60 using a minimalist or frugal lifestyle approach.

 LeanFIRE can be a sacrifice.
 Living extremely “lean” can mean sacrificing your comfort and luxuries so you can save more.

 The benefit of LeanFIRE is being able to reach financial independence much quicker.

 Here are some ways people in the FIRE community have reached Lean FIRE:

 - Living in a van, trailer, or studio

 - Having subsidized healthcare

 - Not having kids